Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Randomization procedures

 \subsection{Considerations for experimental design}

-For the linear-in-means model, the variance can be appropriately estimated using the cluster robust generalization of the sandwich estimator \citep{eicker1963asymptotic, huber1967,white1980}, or with nonparametric bootstrapping at the cluster level. \cite{greenwald1983general} and \cite{moulton1986random} demonstrate that increases in intra-cluster correlation of errors and intra-cluster correlation of the regressors are associated with upward adjustments to the conventional OLS variance estimate.
+Under Assumptions~\ref{ass:proportional} and \ref{ass:homoskedasticity}, the linear model is unbiased for the GATE.
+The variance can be appropriately estimated using the cluster robust generalization of the sandwich estimator \citep{eicker1963asymptotic, huber1967,white1980}, or with nonparametric bootstrapping at the cluster level. \cite{greenwald1983general} and \cite{moulton1986random} demonstrate that increases in intra-cluster correlation of errors and intra-cluster correlation of the regressors are associated with upward adjustments to the conventional OLS variance estimate.
 In our setting, the intra-cluster correlation of treatment is decreasing with $\bar \alpha$, as we move from cluster to unit-level randomization.
 This does not mean, however, that holding fixed intra-cluster correlation of errors the variance of the estimator is necessarily monotonically decreasing with $\bar \alpha$.